Tracey-Sneed/Tracey-Sneed/README.md

 Hello, I'm Tracey, a recent graduate from the Mathematics Department at the University of Colorado at Boulder.
 Originally from Chicagoland, I now reside in the vibrant southwest, specifically the Albuquerque area!

-I am passionate about data analytics and am currently expanding my toolkit with a focus on Tableau.
+I am passionate about data analytics and am currently expanding my toolkit with a focus on Power BI.
 I am proficient in Python and SQL, and enjoy delving into large datasets to uncover trends and gain valuable insights 📈.

 **What I bring to the table:**
 - Solid foundation in Python and SQL